mettle-studio/figma-mui-icon-generator-plugin/README.md

 ## Installation

-1. Install the plugin from the Figma plugin marketplace
+1. Get this source code
-2. Open your Figma file containing icons
+2. Add a development plugin in Figma, pointing at the `dist` folder manifest file

 ## Usage